-The replacement Water Treatment Plant in Condobolin is expected to commence in the 2027/2028 financial year with construction expected to finalise 18 months later in the 2028/2029 financial year.
+The replacement Water Treatment Plant in Condobolin is expected to commence in the 2027/28 financial year with construction expected to finalise 18 months later in the 2028/29 financial year.
 An assumed construction cost of \$32m with a loan to fund council's contribution of \$8m have been factored into the LTFP.

-It has been assumed that 75% of the project will be completed in the 2027/2028 financial year with the 25% balance to be completed in the 2028/2029 financial year.

-For the purposes of the LTFP, the loan is set to commence in the 2027/2028 financial year and is due to be repaid by 2051/2052 financial year.
+It has been assumed that 75% of the project will be completed in the 2027/28 financial year with the 25% balance to be completed in the 2028/29 financial year.
+For the purposes of the LTFP, the loan is set to commence in the 2027/28 financial year and is due to be repaid by 2051/52 financial year.
 Interest and principal repayments have been included in the LTFP.

 Replacement of the Condobolin Sewer Treatment Plant has been built into the LTFP.
-It has been assumed that 75% of the project will be completed in the 2026/2027 financial year with the 25% balance to be completed in the 2027/2028 financial year.
+It has been assumed that 75% of the project will be completed in the 2026/27 financial year with the 25% balance to be completed in the 2027/28 financial year.
 The construction cost has been assumed to be \$16m.
 A government grant to fund 75% of the assumed cost has been included as has a loan of \$4m to fund council's 25% contribution.
-The loan is forecast to commence in the 2026/2027 financial year, and is due to be repaid by 2050/2051 financial year.
+The loan is forecast to commence in the 2026/27 financial year, and is due to be repaid by 2050/51 financial year.
 Interest and principal repayments have been included in the LTFP.

-Council is expected to purchase additional land in the 2024/2025 financial year.
+Council is expected to purchase additional land in the 2025/26 financial year.
 Council proposes to fund the cost through reserves and an external loan.
 The amount of the loan is not yet known but an amount of \$2m has been assumed for the purposes of the LTFP.
-Principal and interest repayments have been factored into the loan commencing in the 2024/2025 financial year and finishing in the 20248/2049 financial year.
+Principal and interest repayments have been factored into the loan commencing in the 2025/26 financial year.